-Henry Hoggs is a delivery only foodservice makes handmade, British-style bacon and sausage using meat from Spanish Duroc pigs.
+Henry Hoggs is a delivery only foodservice that makes handmade, British-style bacon and sausage using meat from Spanish Duroc pigs.

 We had heard about the company from a Welsh friend, Gareth, over at GTS Life (his own website that offers social media help, CV edits and portrait photography), who praised them for their quality meats and great service.
 So as soon as they got things back up and running, we placed an order in late April and got their introductory offer #1.
 It comes with 3 packs of sausages and two packs of bacon.
 We tried one of each but then froze the rest.

-**Important Update: Henry Hoggs is in the process of moving their warehouse location and isn’t accepting any online orders for the time being.
+*Important Update: Henry Hoggs is in the process of moving its warehouse location and isn’t accepting any online orders for the time being.
 They’ve been closed for about a year now without another update.
 I would look into alternative companies such as The British Butcher’s, A Taste of Home or the British Corner Shop.

 An extremely popular neighborhood bakery located very close to where my husband and I live.
 It’s even won the coveted Unfortunately, they do not do delivery but if you live in the areas of Valdeacederas, Plaza de Castilla, Tetúan or Cuzco, their bread and pastries are well worth the trip!